Everyone has heard of HDR (High Dynamic Range) Photography as it has made quite a spectacular entrance into digital photography’s world.

-At the basic level, it is just about two to nine photos of the same scene taken at different exposure levels.
+It is just about two to nine photos of the same scene taken at different exposure levels at the basic level.
 Then these are mashed together by using software to create a more enhanced picture.

 Newer and updated cameras have inbuilt HDR facilitates, which exclude the need for external software.
 So now you can even shoot HDR in-camera, but this would result in lesser-quality JPEG rather than RAW.

-We have simplified it for you, but in reality, it is a bit more complicated than that.
+We have simplified it for you, but it is a bit more complicated than that in reality.
 We have given you the gist.

-In reality, most of the photographer prefers to take a range of bracketed photos which means the same scene is captured many times with varying shutter speed thus resulting in a set of images which have varying luminosity.
+In reality, most of the photographer prefers to take a range of bracketed photos, which means the same scene is captured many times with varying shutter speed, resulting in a set of images with varying luminosity.

 It is preferred to conduct HDR photography with a tripod so that the camera stays completely still.